RaflyDioniswaraPramono/html-login-page/README.md

 Hello...
 My name is Rafly Dioniswara Pramono.
 I buit this website using HTML and CSS only.
 This website has design and UI/UX only not presenting a backend.
-If you want collaborating please send me a DM to my instagram account. <a href="https://www.instagram.com/rafly_apis/" target="_blank" target="_blank" rel="noreferrer">rafly_apis</a>
+If you want collaborating please send me a DM to my instagram account. <a href="https://www.instagram.com/rafly_apis/" target="_blank" rel="noreferrer">rafly_apis</a>